Skip to main content

 • How long it takes to recover from any injuries

-• Whether a victim has a history of traumatic experiences
+• Whether a victim has a history of emotional distress

 PTSD Car Accident Compensation Claims: Damages

 Most damage claims after a car accident are classified as either special or general damages.
-Losses which are easier to value, such as medical bills and lost wages, are considered special damages.
-Damages that are more difficult to convert into dollars, such as pain and suffering, mental anguish, or loss of enjoyment of life are considered general damages.
+Losses that are easier to value, such as medical bills and lost wages, are considered special damages.
+Damages that are more difficult to convert into dollars, such as pain and suffering, mental anguish, or loss of enjoyment of life, are considered general damages.

-2. Whether your condition is connected the car accident in question (as opposed to a prior car accident or another traumatic event)
+• Whether your condition is connected to the car accident in question (as opposed to a prior car accident or another traumatic event)

 Additional Considerations